icarus9bly/AZ-204/README.md

     - Cosmos DB trigger
     - Blob trigger
 - **Every** function has it's own **function.json** with defines all the **triggers and bindings**
+- **Bindings:**
+    - A binding is connection to data.
+Bindings are optional and can be input or output.
+Input bindings provide read-access to data.
+Ouptut bindings when we wanna write data to external service.
+    -